Space

 A quiet shift is reshaping our picture of the Moon.
 Evidence now shows hydration is not restricted to polar shadows but spreads across diverse terrains.
 Instruments have traced water locked in minerals and hydroxyl formed by energetic particles, so the resource picture looks broader, richer, and more practical.
 That matters for crews because life support, ...
 Read more

-They bend space and time, yet shape galaxies and maybe the unseen mass that binds them.
-The largest Black Holes push scale to extremes and force new physics into view.
+They bend space and time, shape galaxies, and may even touch the unseen mass that binds them.
+The biggest black holes push scale to extremes and force new physics into view.
 From ancient seeds to quasar engines, their growth hints at a hidden story.
-Follow the evidence, compare ideas, and weigh how darkness might arise from ...
+Follow the evidence, compare ideas, and weigh how darkness might arise ...
 Read more

-“Impact Impossible” – Massive Asteroid Apophis on Near Approach in 2029 – The Daily Galaxy
+“Impact Impossible” โ Massive Asteroid Apophis on Near Approach in 2029

 A bright visitor will skim past Earth in 2029, close enough to stun and to teach.
 The near-Earth object Asteroid Apophis will glide inside the geostationary belt, bright to the naked eye and tracked worldwide.
 Because tiny forces can steer fate, scientists are watching numbers, not noise, confirming a sky show while probing distant risk, ...
 Read more